Ellen Atkinson

-Ellen Campbell Atkinson (1894–1965) was an Australian Aboriginal community leader.
+Ellen Campbell Atkinson (c.
+August 1894 – 30 April 1965) was an Australian Aboriginal community leader.
 Born in Madowla Park, near Echuca in Victoria, Atkinson and her family were forced to move frequently, either through the necessity of finding work, or forcibly by authorities.
 She converted to Christianity when the Aborigines' Inland Mission (AIM) visited the Cummeragunja Reserve, where she was living, and served the mission for many years in roles such as organist and deacon.

 Atkinson supported key Aboriginal activists including William Ferguson, William Cooper, Jack Patten and Thomas Shadrach James, and participated in the Cummeragunja walk-off.
 At the end of her life she finally saw the building of her church, which she found bittersweet as her husband Edwin "Eddy" Atkinson, who was also a key figure in the church community, had not lived to see the culmination of his life's work.

 Early life

 Atkinson's father, Alick Campbell, was a "half-caste" Aboriginal stockman and a widower who had followed his first wife, Emma Jackson Patterson, from Ganawarra Station (near Kerang) to Coranderrk.
 When his first wife died he married Elizabeth Briggs Charles, and Ellen was born at Madowla Park, near Echuca, in August 1894.
 Atkinson had sixteen siblings: seven from Alick's previous marriage, seven from Elizabeth's previous marriage and three full sisters, though one, Jemima, died at birth.

 The Campbell family had a dislocated history.
 Ellen's mother was born to John Briggs and his "quarter-caste Aboriginal" wife, Louisa.
 Diane Barwick claimed that Loiusa's mother, Mary—herself a "half-caste" Aboriginal—and grandmother, Marjorie, had been kidnapped in 1833 from Point Nepean by sealers before Mary later married John Strugnell, a former chimney sweeper who had been transported to Australia in 1818 at the age of 17.
 Louisa married John Briggs in Tasmania in 1844, and later moved to Mount Cole where John worked on the Goldfields region of Victoria as a shepherd whilst Louisa worked as a midwife.

 Before Ellen was born, Alick Campbell had found it increasingly hard to get adequate work, so returned to Ganawarra Station.
 In the meantime, the Campbell family had been forced out of Coranderrk to the Maloga Mission, which was across the Murray River.
 After Alick became sick, he requested food and provisions for his 15 children, which was denied because the Board for the Protection of Aborigines accused him of spending his money on alcohol, though they eventually sent him blankets.
 The family later settled in the Cummeragunja Reserve in New South Wales on condition Alick would declare they would never again seek the aid of the Board or return to Victoria.
 This was not their preferred home as Louisa was living in Corranderk; however, even when a Member of the New South Wales Legislative Assembly supported Campbell's petitions to return to Corranderk, he was told that it was forbidden as it was against the law.
 At Cummerangunja the Campbell children received a basic education by preacher, teacher and doctor Thomas Shadrach James.